substantial/atomfiles/README.md

 ## Goal

-This is an experiment.
-We want to see if we can build a config that we enjoy that we all feel comfortable and productive in.
-Currently only a few of us have opted in, but please join and start contributing if you are interested.
+We want to build a config that we enjoy using and that we all feel comfortable and productive in.

 ## Tenets